The effect of sex on the brain

 If you were to look at the definition of sexual problems, you'll see quite a narrow definition based on old ideas about how human sexual response works.
-The diagnostic criteria characterises it as having difficulties with penetrative vaginal sex, concerns about low desire, difficulties with erections, etc. That’s often what people mean when they talk about sexual problems.
+The diagnostic criteria characterises it as having difficulties with penetrative vaginal sex, concerns about low desire, and difficulties with erections.
+That’s often what people mean when they talk about sexual problems.

 Should people be consuming porn in a relationship?

-I think it's always down to the particular couple, boundaries, and what they communicate with each other.
-We're all really different.
+We're all different, and it's always down to the particular couple, boundaries, and what they communicate with each other.

-Nowadays, because it's online and easier to access, you’ll see a lot in the media about how porn has a negative impact on sexual function.
-It’s important to say that porn is not harmful, and it doesn't affect your sexual function.
+Pornography has been around since the dawn of time in many shapes and forms.
+Because it's now online and easier to access, you’ll see a lot in the media about how porn has a negative impact on sexual function.
+But porn itself is not harmful, and it doesn't affect your sexual function.